 - a.
 When Provincial or Federal government requires Council to approve. - b.
 The award cannot be accommodated within an approved budget and requires a Council approved budget transfer or a pre-commitment against a future year's budget. - c.
-When a recommendation is made to award to a vendor who did not submit the lowest compliant tender or score the highest (in an RFP process). - d.
-The Chief Administrative Officer or Director of Corporate Services deems it in the County's best interest that Council approve the award. - e.
+When a recommendation is made to award a vendor who did not submit the lowest cost compliant tender or score the highest (in an RFP process). - d.
+The Chief Administrative Officer or Director of Corporate Services deems it in the County's best interest that Council approves the award. - e.
 Council has specifically directed that Council approve the award. - f.
-Where authority to award has not been expressly delegated. - g.
-Any contract anticipated to be financed by debentures. - h.
+Any contract anticipated to be financed by debentures.

+g.
 Where the net revenue amount proposed for acceptance is lower than the Council approved budget.